Cnly/cnly.github.io/_posts/2018-11-09-conflicts-and-limitations-of-bridge-and-macvlan-devices.md

 It should be noted that according to that description, currently, a device can only have at most one `rx_handler`.
 This is why `macvlan` and `br` conflict.
 The actions of registration of `rx_handler` by `macvlan` and `br` can be found at [drivers/net/macvlan.c#L1174](https://elixir.bootlin.com/linux/v4.19.1/source/drivers/net/macvlan.c#L1174) and [source/net/bridge/br_if.c#L622](https://elixir.bootlin.com/linux/v4.19.1/source/net/bridge/br_if.c#L622), respectively.

-## 2. `macvlan` respects others' privacy and don't want others' packets
+## 2. `macvlan` respects others' privacy and doesn't want others' packets

 To explain my second observation, we need to look into the `rx_handler` used by `macvlan`.
 It can be found at [drivers/net/macvlan.c#L439](https://elixir.bootlin.com/linux/v4.19.1/source/drivers/net/macvlan.c#L439), and I'm only putting the most important part here: